-The New Hampshire Department of Environmental Services, Air Resources Division (DES) has made its final decision relative to the draft Title V Operating Permit issued to Wheelabrator Claremont Company, L.P., located at 145 Grissom Lane in Claremont, New Hampshire.
-In accordance with the New Hampshire Code of Administrative Rules Env-A 100 et seq., New Hampshire Rules Governing the Control of Air Pollution, DES has prepared and issued a Proposed Title V Operating Permit for this facility on September 11, 2012.
+On September 11, 2012, the New Hampshire Department of Environmental Services, Air Resources Division (DES) made its final decision relative to the draft Title V Operating Permit issued to Wheelabrator Claremont Company, L.P., located at 145 Grissom Lane in Claremont, New Hampshire.
+In accordance with the New Hampshire Code of Administrative Rules Env-A 100 et seq., New Hampshire Rules Governing the Control of Air Pollution, DES issued a Proposed Title V Operating Permit for this facility on September 11, 2012.

-This Proposed Title V Operating Permit has been submitted to the United States Environmental Protection Agency, Region I (EPA) for review.
-EPA has 45 days, beginning September 11, 2012 in which to object to the issuance of the proposed permit.
-If no objection is made by the end of the 45-day period, DES will issue a final permit identical to the proposed permit.
+Also, on September 11, 2012, this Proposed Title V Operating Permit was submitted to the United States Environmental Protection Agency, Region I (EPA) for review.
+Once the Proposed Title V Operating Permit has been issued, EPA has 45 days in which to object to the issuance of the proposed permit.
+If no objection is made by the end of the 45-day period, DES then issues a final permit identical to the proposed permit.
 If an objection is made, DES will follow the provisions as outlined in Env-A 609.14, Department Action Following EPA Objection.

 - Proposed Title V Operating Permit